-Recent research indicates that many women (and other people who can get pregnant) still suffer from workplace discrimination related to pregnancy.
-So what are an employee's maternity rights and how do these affect the organisation?
+Recent research indicates that many women (and other people who can get pregnant) still suffer from pregnancy discrimination in the workplace.
+So what are an employee's maternity rights at work and how do these affect the organisation?

 During the summer of 2017, the Equality and Human Rights Commission undertook a major piece of research to establish attitudes to pregnancy.
 Some key findings were: